-Before you begin producing, you can select the following production preference:
+Before you begin producing, you can select the following production options:

 - Hardware video encoder: this option is only enabled if your computer supports hardware acceleration (NVIDIA graphics card that supports CUDA, an AMD graphics card that supports AMD Accelerated Parallel Processing, or a computer with Intel Core Processor Family technology), and you are outputting in a file format that supports it. - Enable preview during production: select this option to preview your movie during production.
-Selecting this option will increase the time required to produce your file.
+Selecting this option will increase the time required to produce your file. - Specify the Output folder, or the location where the produced video file that will be uploaded is saved.
+Click if you want to select another output folder or change the name of the produced file.